 Autumn 2020 is just around the corner and there is no better time than this time of year to discover the history of Portugal.
 The cool weather and the bare ground create the perfect setting to visit the ancient architectural wonders on offer in the country.
 If you are looking for original destinations this autumn, where you can enjoy the best of Portugal in peace and in safe conditions, then this list of the most beautiful and impressive castles in Portugal is perfect for you.

-Check out this list of Portuguese castles and plan your next holiday in Portugal around the fascinating history of this country.
+You may have already heard of Guimarães castle, one of Portugal's best known fortresses, but here are 5 other must-visit Portuguese castles, so that you can plan your next holiday in Portugal around the fascinating history of this country.

-Relatively close to Marvão is the parish of Alter do Chão, which also has another castle that shares the same name.
+Relatively close to Marvão is the parish of Alter do Chão, which also has another castle worth visiting that shares the same name.

-Construction of Tomar Castle began in 1160 and has stood out since then thanks to the architectural innovations of the Knights Templar.
+Construction of Tomar Castle began in 1160 and has stood out since then thanks to architectural innovations by the Templars.
 At the same time, they built the Convent of Christ, considered a masterpiece in terms of the Manueline style of Portuguese late Gothic architecture.

 São Jorge Castle

 While it is a cosmopolitan city, Lisbon has lot of history to tell and the Castelo de São Jorge, or Saint George’s Castle, represents the medieval past of the capital.
 This castle, named in honour of the patron saint of knights and crusaders, Saint George (also the patron saint of England), stands at the top of the city's hills and delights its visitors with the best views of the city.

 Conquered by Don Afonso Henriques in the 12th century, it become the royal residence a century later, in turn becoming one of the most important monuments in Lisbon.
 When planning your visit to the Portuguese capital, don't miss out on what is possibly the most famous and historically important castle in Portugal.